 1. Capacity Planning

-You can still use existing tools or methods for basic capacity planning, you should also consult the VMware Cloud on AWS Sizer and TCO Calculator provided by VMware.
+You can still use existing tools or methods for basic capacity planning, you should also consult the VMware Cloud on AWS Sizer and TCO Calculator provided by VMware to help compare on-premise pricing with VMware Cloud on AWS pricing.
 There is a What-If Analysis built into both vRealize Business and vRealize Operations, which is similar to the sizer tool and can also help with cost comparisons.
 Additional key considerations are:

 - Egress costs are now a thing!
 Use vRealize Network Insight to understand network egress costs and application topology in your current environment.
-Calculate AWS Egress Fees Proactively for VMware Cloud on AWS is a really useful resource.
+Calculate AWS Egress Fees Proactively for VMware Cloud on AWS is a really useful resource and needs to be considered in your overall VMware on AWS pricing estimate.

 - You do not need to factor in N+1 when planning capacity.
 If there is a host failure VMware will automatically add a new host to the cluster, allowing you to utilise more of the available resource.